 The last question above is an important one as it paves the way for the changes to the way Data Subjects can have more control over their data.
 Individuals can request to see the data you hold on them via a Subject Access Request which you then must supply to them, within a set time window, in a form they can easily understand.

 The logistical implications of this for a business which runs using endless spreadsheets, documents and dissipated storage could be considerable.

 At elucidate we understand the value of data to your business and the serious implications of a data breach.
-Our team of consultants work with businesses to provide insights and solutions on a range of GDPR issues and can help your business.
+Our skilled team within the GDPR Consultancy division work with businesses to provide insights and solutions on a range of GDPR issues and can help your business with the utmost flexibility.

 Our experienced, qualified and friendly auditors can help you prepare for the new regime.
-We can perform a GDPR compliance audit and GDPR Gap analysis on specific departments, individual offices, or across your entire organisation.
-Our consultants are able to help businesses get to the level of compliance required.
-Our solutions are based on our AID methodology which comprises of the following GDPR services:
+We can perform a GDPR compliance audit and Gap Analysis on specific departments, individual offices, or across your entire organisation.
+Our consultants are able to help businesses get to the level of compliance required and our solutions are based on our AID methodology which comprises of the following GDPR services: